 Director of BeeLeaf MSc (Psych), B.A.
 Hons., Dip.
 EHP, Adv.
 Dip.
 THP, UKCP Accredited Contemporary Psychotherapist , Hypno-Psychotherapist and Neuro-Linguistic Psychotherapist, Master and Certified Trainer in NLP, Clinical Supervisor.
 Trainer Member of ANLP, MNCP (Snr Accrd.), BACP (Reg.), RSM (Sen. Assoc.)

-The Contemporary Psychotherapy model and Members of the Community for Contemporary Psychotherapy were formalised by Pam and continue to grow and flourish with the ever-expanding input of our amazing graduates.
-This can be traced back to the early 1990s when, working as a psychotherapist at an AIDS/HIV+ service in London’s King’s Cross, Pam developed a passion for improving psychotherapeutic service for people, partners and families suffering with dependency on drugs and alcohol.
+Starting out her career working in end-of-life care and bereavement, Pam worked as a Psychotherapist at an AIDS/HIV+ service in London’s King’s Cross.
+Here she developed a commitment for improving psychotherapeutic service for people, partners and families suffering with dependency on drugs and alcohol.
 Training programs in this area began to be delivered by BeeLeaf in 1997 and in 2000 Pam was appointed as Clinical Supervisor for Barking and Havering Alcohol Advisory Service and for James Cooke House.
 Here she met the late Bill Cairns and together they developed an holistic and practical program and ethos to aid sustainable recovery.
-The “Working Successfully with Addictions” unit has prepared hundreds of practitioners from a wide range of modalities to work with more awareness and effectiveness with these sufferers and to support the recovery of lives worth living.
-This now forms part of our Advanced Clinical Applications training for practicing psychotherapists, and is ground-breaking in offering a bio-psycho-socio-eco-deo model for addressing the complex systems of trauma, addiction and anxiety/depression.
+This work continues and forms part of the BeeLeaf Advanced Clinical Applications training for practicing psychotherapists, and is ground-breaking in offering a bio-psycho-socio-eco-deo model for addressing the complex and connected systems of trauma, addiction and anxiety/depression.
+These courses have prepared hundreds of practitioners from a wide range of modalities to work with more awareness and effectiveness with these sufferers and to support the recovery of lives worth living.

 Over the years Pam has served in several posts supporting the growth and standards of psychotherapy practice and training.
-She currently is Chair of the UKCP College of Hypno-Psychotherapy.
+She is currently Chair of the UKCP College of Hypno-Psychotherapy.
 Before that she was External Moderator of UK Association of Transactional Analysis (2011 – 2017), Ethics Committee Member UKCP (2006 – 2013) Diversity and Equality Committee Member UKCP (2009 – 2014), Education Training and Practice Committee Member UKCP (2012 – 2018).
-She has written or contributed to many of UKCP’s guidelines in Ethics and in Training Standards.
+In 2011 she became a Clinical Associate for Pink Therapy and a core trainer on their International Training in Essentials in Working with Gender and Sexual Diversities and is a guest trainer on other accredited psychosexual trainings.
+She has contributed to many of UKCP’s guidelines in Ethics and in Training Standards.
 Between 2009 and 2018 Pam was a leading figure in writing and implementing the organisation-wide Memorandum of Understanding on Conversion Therapy 2017.

-Pam runs a busy East End of London psychotherapy practice and continues to push the boundaries of current psychotherapeutic understanding to serve more clients better.
-In 2011 she became a Clinical Associate for Pink Therapy and a core trainer on their International Training in Essentials in Working with Gender and Sexual Diversities and is a guest trainer on other accredited psychosexual trainings.
+Pam continues to run a busy East End of London psychotherapy practice and continues to push the boundaries of current psychotherapeutic understanding to serve more clients better.